Go back

 ROTC

 Army ROTC (Reserve Officers’ Training Corps) provides students with the leadership skills, training and experiences they need to become officers in the U.S. Army or be competitive in any professional field.
 Army ROTC is an elective curriculum students can take along with their required college classes.
-Along with leadership training, Army ROTC can pay for your college tuition, provided you qualify.
+Along with leadership training, Army ROTC can pay for qualified students' tuition.

 Because Army ROTC is an elective, students may participate during their freshman and sophomore years without any obligation to join the Army.
 Students who choose to participate in Army ROTC throughout their college careers will participate in challenging physical and mental exercises to prepare to be commissioned as officers in the Army.
 Junior military officers are paid very competitively with respect to recent college graduates in numerous fields, receive full medical and dental benefits, have 30 days of paid vacation per year and have outstanding continuing educational opportunities, among many other benefits.